data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2024/06-24-session.md

 ## Description

-You're welcome to join us for our next Data Ethics & Society Reading Group on Tuesday 4th of June at [13:00 GMT](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Dark+Data&iso=20240604T13&p1=136&ah=1)

-This time we're going to read [Dark Data](https://darkdata.website/) by David Hand, which examines the data you don’t have, illustrating with many real-life examples how lack of awareness of what you are missing can lead to distorted understanding, incorrect conclusions, and mistaken actions.
+In this session we read [Dark Data](https://darkdata.website/) by David Hand, which examines the data you don’t have, illustrating with many real-life examples how lack of awareness of what you are missing can lead to distorted understanding, incorrect conclusions, and mistaken actions.

-Thank you to everyone who attended our [last session](../2023/02-24-session.md).

 ## Discussion points

 TBC

----
+1. The author introduces different types of ‘Dark Data’.
+Which type did you find most surprising or relevant to your personal or professional experiences?
+2. Do you think you will use the type classifications of Dark Data going forward?
+3. The book provides real-life examples where Dark Data led to significant consequences.
+Is there a particular example that resonated with you the most, and why?

 <!--

 ## Meeting notes

 ### Who came
-Number of people: ??
+Number of people: 40

 -->